survival-org/scoring-rules-2024/README.md

 Check the [supplementary HTML report](https://survival-org.github.io/scoring-rules-2024/), which summarizes the results and includes reproducibility instructions.
 It also links code outputs to manuscript figures and tables for clarity.

-See also [here the R script](https://github.com/survival-org/scoring-rules-2024/blob/main/ISBS_counterexample.R) that contains a numerical evaluation that complements the analytical proof of ISBS improperness.

 ## HTML Report Contents

 The report includes: